IBM/lunchpail/tests/tests/test7-wait/README.md

 # test7-wait

-Same as test7, except this test uses the ParameterSweep in "wait" mode.
+Same as test7, except this test uses the ParameterSweep in "wait" mode with one failing task.